-Formal learning outcomes for Literature Core and Arts Core courses taught in the German Studies Department have been developed in consultation with the individual instructors and department faculty as well as with the Center for Teaching Excellence and Core office staff.
-While specific learning outcomes vary depending on each course, German Studies Literature Core courses in general address enduring questions-How do we define ourselves against what we fear?
+Specific learning outcomes for Arts Core courses taught in the German Studies program have been developed in consultation with the individual instructors and department faculty as well as with the Center for Teaching Excellence and Core office staff.
+While specific learning outcomes do vary depending on each course, German Studies Literature Core courses in general address enduring questions-How do we define ourselves against what we fear?
 How might we think of crisis as opportunity and innovation?
 How does our understanding of literature shape our conception of the world and ourselves?
-How might we see literature as a mode of sociological inquiry?-within the unique framework of the German literary and cultural legacy, especially since 1800.
-Our Arts Core course raises and addresses some of the same questions-How do we square atrocity with aesthetic representation?
-How do we give form to what remains inexpressible?-and focuses on the German cinematic legacy since 1945.
+How might we see literature as a mode of sociological inquiry?-within the unique framework of the German literary and cultural legacy, especially since 1800 (but also including medieval literature).
+Our Arts Core courses raise and address some of the same questions-How do we square atrocity with aesthetic representation?
+How do we give form to what remains inexpressible?-and focus on the German cinematic legacy since 1945 (and its representation of the Holocaust).
+Three of our courses have been designated for credit under the Engaging Difference and Justice program of the Cultural Diversity Core.
+Those formal learning outcomes emerged from internal deliberations and consultation with the Core Office.

-In pursuing answers to these queries from the vantage point of a foreign cultural tradition, we aim to provide students a German-centric intellectual perspective for examining their own cultures and values from the outside; for understanding the shifting histories of these enduring questions and any potential answers to them; for grasping the everyday relevance of critical thinking, reading, and writing; for coming to terms, through narratological training, with the power of literature to shape human experience and understanding, and to contribute to personal and intellectual formation; and for practicing and appreciating the necessity of written expression, argumentation, and research.
+In pursuing answers to these queries from the vantage point of a foreign-language cultural tradition, we aim to provide students a German-centric intellectual perspective for examining their own cultures and values from the outside; for understanding the shifting histories of these enduring questions and any potential answers to them; for grasping the everyday relevance of critical thinking, reading, and writing; for coming to terms, through narratological training, with the power of literature to shape human experience and understanding, and to contribute to personal and intellectual formation; and for practicing and appreciating the necessity of written expression, argumentation, and research.